texastribune/data-visuals-guides/computer-setup.md

 Fellows don't have access to 1Password.
 We will need to give you those files on a thumb drive.

 Once you've got these set up, you'll need one more, which you will generate with your Google account after you [create your first graphic](https://github.com/texastribune/data-visuals-guides/blob/master/kit-setup.md#creating-a-graphic).
+You should see a url pop up in your terminal, which will direct you to a Google Drive page that says `News Apps Graphics Kit wants to access your Google Account`.
+Hit `Allow` and the token file will be generated and put in your root.

 This file is:

 * .google_drive_fetch_token